eXist-db/existdb-login/README.md

 When you start a new app you can use the controller.xql as your base and add further rules as you need to.

+## 2 options for the login form

+Looking at the login.html you'll find 2 variants of a login form that are essentially the same.
+The first one is a Web Component and is described below.
+The second is a plain HTML form.
+If you're not intending to use Web Components the plain form is for you.

+The Web Component essentially wraps a form with some nicer Material Design components, some simple error messaging and auto-send when hitting enter on the form.

 ## existdb-login Web Component

 The existdb-login component encapsulates a form using Material Design styles and